 Sarge is from Fish Creek.
 Fish Creek is an HMA in NV, a state with more wild horses than all other states combined.
 Fish Creek is in Eureka County, the literal heart at the center of the state and a center of the controversy surrounding wild horses.

 Eureka county was the birthplace of a legal action to remove horses statewide and even destroy them (resumption of sale to slaughter and euthanasia).
 The case was brought by the Nevada Association of Counties (NACO) and the Nevada Farm Bureau.
 The only HMA named on the suit was the Diamond Complex.
 State Legislator Pete Goicoechea has public land grazing allotments in this area.
 His son, JJ Goicoechea, is Eureka county commissioner and on the executive committee for the Nevada Cattlemen’s Association.
-JJ been very vocal against wild horses (while he holds an agreement with BLM as a veterinarian).
+JJ has been very vocal against wild horses (while he holds an agreement with BLM as a veterinarian).

 Instead of seeing a management plan that used the tools available to manage wild horses the county spearheaded a legal action against it.
 (WHE Intervened)

-One of the permittees in Fish Creek and the county are heavily associated with the Grass March, an attempt by the livestock industry to take control of state land (included in this agenda is the resumption of horse slaughter).
+One of the permittees in Fish Creek and the county are heavily associated with the Grass March, an attempt by the livestock industry to take control of federal land (included in this agenda is the resumption of horse slaughter).
 In Fish Creek we even have one of those “trespass ranchers” you are reading about in the news.
-You can read all about the Grass March and add your voice to our ongoing efforts to make sure officials hear the voices of the rest of Americans that want to see our rangelands preserved for all, and not used only as a profit platform for a handful of ranchers. https://wildhorseeducation.org/2015/05/16/not-over-my-wild-horses-grass-march-part-1/
+You can read all about the Grass March and add your voice to our ongoing efforts to make sure officials hear the voices of the rest of Americans that want to see our rangelands preserved for all, and not used only as a profit platform for a handful of ranchers. http://wildhorseeducation.org/2015/05/16/not-over-my-wild-horses-grass-march-part-1/

 Historically we have all watched the BLM cave to the livestock industry.
 Over and over the bully tactics of public land ranching override common sense.
 This has created a volatile playing field where any voice for the environment or “wild things” takes a back seat in process and faces intimidation on the range.